Germaine Suter-Morax: Personal life

-In 1923, she married Gottlieb Suter (sometimes called Gotto) in Paris, an administrator of the Théâtre du Vieux-Colombier, son of Anton Suter, a pioneer of the cooperative movement and musician, and Berthe née Ruffy.
+In 1923, she married Gottlieb Suter (sometimes called Gotto) in Paris, an administrator of the Théâtre du Vieux-Colombier, son of Anton Suter, a pioneer of the cooperative movement and musician, and Berthe Suter née Ruffy.
 The couple had four children.

 Death

-Germaine Suter-Morax died on July 27, 1974, in Pully.
+Germaine Suter-Morax died on July 27, 1974, in Pully, Vaud, Switzerland, aged 78.

 Honors

-Germaine Suter-Morax, although considered for the Legion of Honour on the recommendation of the general’s niece, decided to decline this honor.
+Suter-Morax, although considered for the Legion of Honour on the recommendation of the general’s niece, decided to decline this honour.
 After her death, Geneviève de Gaulle paid tribute to her crucial commitment to the reception of former deportees.